DimitriPalmer22/Relapse-Code-Documentation/_temp/Task Descriptions/Jan 27.md

 - The tutorial system

 ### Scenes to Test in the Editor

 You *should* also be able to access these scenes from the main menu.
-So, you can choose to build the game before you play or play
+So, you can choose to build the game before you play or play in-editor.

+Note: the names of the levels in the editor don't match the names of the levels in the menu.

+- Aiden_Garden - Test the level overall.
+How is movement + combat + the progression of the level?
 - Garden_Ghostrunner - Test the movement & test the dash power
 - Garden_CombatArena - Test all the guns & powers that are available.
 How does combat overall feel?
 - Alex_Garden_Combat - (Turn off the Player UI game object to get rid of the images staying on screen).
 Test combat + test level navigation